How to make cells bold if greater than certain number in Excel?

 Sub BoldHighHours() Dim xRg As Range Dim xCell As Range Dim xAddress As String Dim xUpdate As Boolean On Error Resume Next xAddress = Application.ActiveWindow.RangeSelection.Address Set xRg = Application.InputBox("Please select a range", "Kutools for Excel", xAddress, , , , , 8) Set xRg = Application.Intersect(xRg, ActiveSheet.UsedRange) If xRg Is Nothing Then Exit Sub xUpdate = Application.ScreenUpdating Application.ScreenUpdating = False For Each xCell In xRg If VBA.IsNumeric(xCell.Value) Then _ xCell.Font.Bold = (xCell.Value > 90) Next Application.ScreenUpdating = xUpdate End Sub

 Note: In the code, number 90 is the value you need to make cells bold based on.
 Please change it based on your own needs.

 3. Press F5 key to run the code, in the Kutools for Excel dialog box, select the range you need to format cells with bold font, and then click the OK button.

 Then cells which greater than number 90 are formatted with bold font.

-After free installing Kutools for Excel , the Select Specific Cells utility will help you easily select all cells which greater than certain number at once, and then you can format them with bold font manually.
+The Select Specific Cells utility of Kutools for Excel will help you easily select the cells which are greater than certain number in a specified range at once, and then you can format them with bold font manually.